 … and in no time, everything is browned and beautiful.
 This method has made cabbage popular and even requested with my family.
 Add it to your St. Patty’s Day menu or serve it on its own any time of year.
 Sautéed cabbage is delicious paired with fish or served with rice or noodles for a healthy Asian vegetarian dinner.
 Leave out the butter for vegan fare.

 This dish just looks like it’s going to be tasty.
 Serve with a little salt and pepper or add some red pepper flakes, if you like.
 But like it you will.

-- Heat a 12" skillet with olive oil over medium heat.
-Add the chopped onion and cook until onion is softened, about 3-4 minutes.
-Add the garlic and stir, cooking an additional 30 seconds.
+- Heat a 12" skillet with 2 Tablespoons olive oil over medium heat.
+Add 1 chopped onion and cook until onion is softened, about 3-4 minutes.
+Add 2 cloves garlic and stir, cooking an additional 30 seconds.

 - Turn heat up to medium-high heat and add about ⅓ of the cabbage.
 Stir to mix onions and garlic with the cabbage.
 Now leave it alone and let the cabbage start to brown, but be careful not to let it burn.
 Using a spatula, turn the cabbage over and let other side brown slightly.
 Season lightly with a dash of salt.

 - Add another ⅓ of the cabbage and 1 Tablespoon butter.
 Flip cabbage again after a couple minutes.

 - Finish with remaining cabbage and last tablespoon of butter.
 Once cabbage is browned to your liking, add more salt to taste and pepper, if desired.
 Remove from heat, season with red pepper flakes, if desired.
 Serve.